truongluu/umi-project-template/README.md

 Locales\
 Basic authentication flow with login, logout\
 Request util\
-Workaround How do I can call API request in my model?
+How do I can call API request in my model?